ElemeFE/node-interview/sections/en-us/os.md

 |--trace-warnings|Print warning stack (including discarded modules)
 |--trace-sync-io|As soon as the asynchronous I/O is detected at the beginning of the event loop, the stack trace will be printed
 |--zero-fill-buffers|Zero-fill **Buffer** and **SlowBuffer**
-|--preserve-symlinks|When parsing and caching modules, instruct the module loader to save symbolic links
+|--preserve-symlinks|Instruct the module loader to save symbolic links when parsing and caching modules
 |--track-heap-objects|Track the allocation of heap objects for heap snapshot
 |--prof-process|Using the V8 option `--prof` to generate the Profilling Report
 |--v8-options|Show the V8 command line options